- What if I haven’t received a confirmation email?

 I applied in 2015.
 Can I start from my previous application?

 Yes.
 If you applied for OpenCon in 2015, we automatically created a draft application using last year’s data.
 To access the draft, visit the application form and enter the e-mail address you provided in your 2015 application.
-Click "Start Application" and a box will pop up that says "Draft Application Found."
-Click the yellow link that says "Access Draft" and we will e-mail you a secure link where you can edit and submit your draft.
-If the popup box does not say a draft was found, you may have used a different e-mail address.
-You can either try again, or simply proceed with filling out the blank application form.
+Click "Start Application," and a box will pop up with a yellow link that says "Access Draft."
+Click the link and we will e-mail you access to the draft.
+If this doesn't work, it is likely you used a different e-mail address.
+Either try again or simply proceed with filling out the blank application form.

 Once you submit your application, all information is considered final.
 Submitted applications are immediately referred to the OpenCon Application Review Team.
 You will receive a copy of the data you submitted in your confirmation e-mail, and if you notice significant errors, you may contact us using the form below to request a correction.
 However, because of the volume of applications we receive, we cannot guarantee that corrections will be made.